jaijacobk/aurora_pg_rds_infra/README.md

 #### This will create the following
 1. A custom KMS Key for the database encryption and for the secret manager encryption
-2. Two secret manger entries.
+2. Two secret manager entries.
 One for the root user 'pgadmin' and another user called 'lambdauser' for the applications
 3. A security group called 'LambdaSecurityGroupHttps' for the Lambdas to manage 443 traffic

 ### Step2 (Build the stack-iam in both regions)